Tax Policy

 Issue

-- Federal tax policy should recognize the long-term, capital-intensive nature of real estate assets, and the continued investment needed to maintain vibrant commercial real estate markets that lead to job creation and economic growth in our communities.
-A lower tax rate on capital gains income is needed to ensure investment in long-lived commercial real estate assets.
+• Continue lower capital gains tax rates: Federal tax policy should recognize the long-term, capital-intensive nature of real estate assets and the inherent higher investment risk involved.
+A lower tax rate on capital gains income is needed to ensure continued investment in long-lived commercial real estate assets that leads to job creation and economic growth in our communities.

-- Real estate partnerships and other “pass-through” businesses drive job growth and are an important source of entrepreneurial activity.
-The current 20% deduction for pass-through income in Section 199A of the tax code is designed to ensure that pass-through entities are not disadvantaged compared to corporations that are taxed at lower rates and should be maintained.
+• Extend the deduction for partnerships and pass-through businesses: Real estate partnerships and other pass-through businesses drive job growth and are an important source of entrepreneurial activity.
+The current 20% deduction for pass-through income in Section 199A of the tax code is designed to ensure that pass-through entities are not disadvantaged compared to corporations that are taxed at lower rates and should be extended.

 Key Points

-- Commercial real estate is an important driver of economic growth, contributing $2.5 trillion to U.S. gross domestic product, $881.4 billion in personal earnings, and supporting 15 million jobs, according to the 2024 NAIOP Research Foundation report.
+• The commercial real estate industry is a major contributor to our nation’s economic growth, responsible for $1.1 trillion to U.S. gross domestic product, $384.1 billion in personal earnings, and supporting 5.3 million American jobs, according to the 2024 “Economic Impacts of Commercial Real Estate” report from the NAIOP Research Foundation.

-- Congress has long recognized that gain should not be taxed when property held for trade or business use or for investment is exchanged for “like-kind” property, a principle embodied in Section 1031 of the tax code.
+• Congress has long recognized that gains should not be taxed when property held for trade or business use or for investment is exchanged for like-kind property, a principle embodied in Section 1031 of the tax code.

 Contact